peterhinch/micropython-nano-gui/README.md

 The `nano-gui` library is display-only.
 A library supporting user input is [micro-gui](https://github.com/peterhinch/micropython-micro-gui); this comes at a cost of a substantially greater RAM requirement.
+It supports all displays available to nano-gui.

 These images, most from OLED displays, fail to reproduce the quality of these displays.
 OLEDs are visually impressive displays with bright colors, wide